Compare two cars

 Verdict

 FIAT appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the German car offers slightly better overall protection and takes the lead.
-When it comes to performance, both vehicles provide similar experience, so I wouldn't point any of them out.
+It all continues in the same direction, with Opel offering somewhat better performance, just enough to call it quicker.
 Fuel consumption is more or less the same.
-It's really tough to make a final decision here, but if I'd need to, I'd say Opel.
+No mistake, whatever you decide here, but I'd still go for the Opel.
 Anyway, that's the most objective conclusion I could've came up with and it's based solely on the information found on this website.
 Aspects such as design, practicality, brand value and driving experience are there for you to measure them out.
-Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser™, out of 12.000+ vehicles we currently have in our database.
+I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser™, among thousands of similar, yet so different vehicles.